How Australia Post is playing its part in the circular economy with recycled packaging

 Any business that’s serious about its longevity has included sustainability into their business practices and plans.
 Here’s how Australia Post is living up to its commitment to help create a sustainable future.

-Susan’s team commissioned research to look closely at the sustainability attributes of different packaging types in 2018/19.
-They wanted to determine which would have the least impact on the environment when considering each one’s entire life cycle.
-What they found was that compostable, when compared with plastic satchels, just didn’t stack up.
+In 2019 Australia Post commissioned research to look closely at the sustainability attributes of different packaging types.
+According to Susan Mizrahi, Chief Sustainability Officer at Australia Post, they wanted to determine which would have the least impact on the environment when considering each one’s entire life cycle. ”When comparing virgin plastic, recycled content plastic, compostable and cardboard boxes over their lifecycle, it became clear that the recycled plastic satchels had the least impact overall,” Susan says.

 Creating a new sustainable packaging range